Last Updated on February 7, 2022

 If you don’t want to make bone broth, you can supplement with collagen instead.

-This is the best collagen I found and use when I don’t have bone broth made.
+This is the best collagen I found and use it when I don’t have bone broth made.

 Hugs and Love